Yolinux.com

 logged during an interval, no file will be created.)

-The maximum file size in megabytes followed by the letter M to
+The maximum file size in followed by exactly one of the letters

 offset The number of minutes offset from UTC.
 If omitted, zero is